7 Lottery Winner Success Stories That Will Inspire You to Buy a Ticket

 So when the family won a $429 million Powerball jackpot, it was clear to them that they wanted to use this windfall to do even more good for the people around them who weren't so lucky.

 Although the huge lottery jackpot was split evenly among the eight family members, not all of them quit their jobs.
 One daughter, for example, decided to continue with her work mentoring other women, and now had the cash to help fund the program.

 The family started the Smith Family Foundation to provide funding for grassroots organizations who were working to improve the lives of people in their hometown of Trenton, New Jersey.
 The foundation's priorities include education, neighborhood development, Christian education, and supporting youth and families in the Trenton area.

-5. School Teacher Wins the Money to Bring Joy to Children
+5. School Teacher Uses Jackpot Money to Bring Joy to Children

 Robins founded Camp Winnegator on 226 acres that he bought with his lottery money, and it operated for over a decade.
 It provided children a low-cost place to go in the summer where they could horseback ride, craft, swim, and play on the lake.
 Best of all, the kids had a chance to disconnect from video games and cell phones and get in touch with nature and their real-life friends.